18F/development-guide/doc/bpdr/0003-set-criteria-for-static-site-framework.md

 - We will still need to maintain our many Jekyll apps, for a time
 - We will need to decide whether these apps should be deprecated or moved to a new platform
 - Moving to a new platform will take a lot of work and support

+## Next Steps
+The Guild will make a checklist based on these criteria, share it out with teams using these alternatives, and decide what to do next based on the feedback we get.